mer-hybris/hadk.sailfishos.org/new-device-build.rst

   createrepo  $MER_ROOT/android/droid-local-repo/$DEVICE
   sb2 -t  $VENDOR-$DEVICE-armv7hl -R -msdk-install zypper ref

-Note that all tar_git packaged RPMS built locally will be Version 0 Release 1
+Note that all repositories that are in ``tar_git`` format (for use with OBS) will have their RPM packages built locally might not always have the right release and version set.

 At this point, and for the libhybris package only, you can remove the mesa-llvmpipe packages from the target:

 .. code-block:: console

   MER_SDK $